toby-dixon/live-traffic-visualisation-concept/README.md

     - Visualisation of realtime requests.
     - Duration of requests is accentuated to improve visibility.
 The value of this modifier is the constant `LOG_DURATION_MODIFIER` in [index.html](services/traffic-aggregation-server/static/index.html).
+    - Bad requests are logged as well as highlighted red.
 - public.localhost
     - Publicly accessible service that communicates with private services
 - localhost:82/network_info